 This book is not only for software developers.
 If that “Software” in the title made you avoid it so far, go back to it.
-Read it, then read it again.
-The book is offering advice on how to accelerate your growth and tools for inexperienced software developers or apprentices.
-The book benefits also experienced developers, and anyone who wants to master certain skills.
+Read it, then reread it.
+The book offers advice on accelerating your growth and tools for inexperienced software developers or apprentices.
+The book also benefits experienced developers and anyone who wants to master specific skills.
 I’ll show below why.

-Dave and Ade (the authors) interviewed people all over the world to create the apprenticeship patterns, adding to it research into current learning literature, the psychology of optimal performance and mastery.
+Dave and Ade (the authors) interviewed people worldwide to create apprenticeship patterns, adding research into current learning literature and the psychology of optimal performance and mastery.

-I will first clarify some of the concepts in the book – patterns, software craftsmanship, apprentice, journeyman, Master – then I’ll jump into describing the patterns.
+I will first clarify some of the concepts in the book – patterns, software craftsmanship, apprentice, journeyman, Master – then I’ll describe the practices.

-I have created a matrix for better visibility of the patterns, so if you already read the book, jump straight to the overview here.
-I will also explain below how to best use this matrix for your own growth, but also to coach your team.
+I have created a matrix for better visibility of the patterns, so if you have already read the book, jump straight to the overview here.
+I will also explain how to use this matrix for your growth and coach your team.

 What are the patterns?

 “A pattern is a named description of a recurring solution to a problem in a given context.
-The description should give readers a deep enough understanding of the problem to either apply the stated solution to their own context or decide that a particular pattern is not appropriate to their situation.” (excerpt from the book).
+The description should give readers a deep enough understanding of the problem to either apply the stated solution to their own context or decide that a particular pattern is inappropriate for their situation.” (excerpt from the book).

-Otherwise put, no matter in what learning stage you are as an apprentice on your way to software craftsmanship, there is a solution to help you grow out of it, and continue on your path to becoming a Master.
-Dave and Ade have used the collective intelligence of a lot of experienced (and inexperienced) software developers and created the right solutions for you.
+Otherwise, no matter what learning stage you are in as an apprentice on your way to software craftsmanship, there is a solution to help you grow out of it and continue on your path to becoming a Master.
+Dave and Ade have used the collective intelligence of many experienced (and inexperienced) software developers and created the right solutions for you.
 Or patterns, if you’d like.